ArisaBonsaiTree/VaccineSpringBootProject/README.md

 Remove unused imports --> CTRL + ALT + O
 Switch to a different window file --> ALT + [LEFT ARROW] || [RIGHT ARROW] Close a file --> CTRL + F4

+Git FAQ:
+If we are working on a side branch, how do we merge to main?

+git branch [name] --> Create a new branch
+git checkout [name] --> git add * --> git commit -m "sads"
+git checkout main --> git merge [name]
+git push

+Merge Conflict???
+Go to the file that has the conflict

+git status --> See a file you want to go back?

+git restore *

+Delete a local branch
+git branch -d <local-branch>

+Create a branch from master
+git checkout -b [NAME_OF_BRANCH] master

+CTRL + SHIFT + UP_ARROW TO EASILY MOVE METHODS AROUND!